-The Board of Directors of the Company facilitates its exercise of independent supervision over the Company's management through frequent meetings of the Board.
+The Board of Directors of the Company facilitates its exercise of independent supervision over the Company's management through regularly scheduled meetings of the Board.

-Mr. Ian Slater is the Chairman and Chief Executive Officer of the Company and is therefore not "independent" within the meaning of section 1.4 of the Instrument.
+Mr. Ian Harris is the CEO of the Company and is therefore not "independent" within the meaning of section 1.4 of the Instrument.